developer-zebra/developer-zebra-site/src/emdk-for-android/6-3/guide/simulscan_guide/index.md

 ---
-title: "SimulScan API programmer's guide"
+title: SimulScan API Programmer's Guide
 layout: guide.html
 product: EMDK For Android
 productversion: '6.3'
 ---

-##Introduction
+## Overview
 SimulScan is an end-to-end data capture solution for extracting critical data from documents.
 A differentiating data capture value-add, it involves capturing fields of interest in a given document and converting it into data that an end-user application can use immediately at the point of transaction.

 SimulScan customers benefit from: